Hokkien Prawn Noodles / Har Mee

-Common Street Food dish found in Singapore and Malaysia.
-The dish is basically noodles served in a stock that is made with pork bones and prawn heads/shells which gives it rich flavour.
-The stock is sweet and salty at the same time which leads to lovers of this dish slurping to the bottom of the bowl.
+A mainstay of the street food scene in Singapore and Malaysia.
+The dish is Hokkien noodles served in a stock that is made with pork bones and prawn heads/shells which gives it its unique flavour.
+The stock is sweet and savoury at the same time, which leads to lovers of this dish slurping to the bottom of the bowl.

 Also, when I serve this dish, I don't like shells on my prawns.
-I know many famous stalls that leave the shells on, even after butterflying the prawns.
+Many famous stalls that leave the shells on, even after butterflying the prawns.
 Its a personal preference, I am using chopsticks and I don't really want to be putting them down to shell the prawns or to be spitting shells throughout my meal.
 I find it very distracting.

 What you will need to serve 4 - 6

 Pork Bones - About half a kilo at least.

 Prawns - About 600 grams - Shelled, save the heads and the shells.
 Store flesh separately.

 Pork Ribs - About 600-800 grams - Cut to individual rib bones.